belfinor/lcache/README.md

 # lcache

-Embed caching library for Golang
+Embedded caching library for Golang

 ## Summary

 * Require Go >= 1.12
-* Written on Go and only available for Go
+* Written on Go
-* Embed library
+* Embedded library
-* Store data as interfaces
+* Store data as is (key is string, value - interface)
-* Don't create new go-routine
+* Don't create new go-routines
 * Thread-safe
-* Store data as key/value
 * Support TTL for cache values
 * Access through cache
 * Caching single object
 * Does not support versioned values
+* Easy to use

 ## Install